Tom Bradbury: Career

 Born in Aylesbury, Bradbury played youth football with Milton Keynes Dons, and in non-league football for Ware and Banbury United.
-He turned professional with Scottish club Dundee United in July 2018.
+He turned professional with Scottish club Dundee in July 2018.
 He then played for York City, Yeovil Town and FC Halifax Town.

-Bradbury signed for Cheltenham Town in June 2022, and scored his first EFL goal in a 3-0 away win against Peterborough United.
+Bradbury signed for Cheltenham Town in June 2022, and scored his first EFL goal in a 3–0 away win against Peterborough United.

+He rejected a new contract with Cheltenham at the end of the 2024–25 season, and it was announced that he would join Harrogate Town on 1 July 2025.